2009 student protests in Austria: Occupations

 The protests started with the occupation of the assembly hall of the Academy of Fine Arts Vienna by a group of students and teaching staff on 20 October 2009.
 They protested against the rector's office's introduction of the Bologna process.
 After declaring solidarity, the Audimax of the University of Vienna was spontaneously occupied on 22 October 2009.
 Henceforward, plenums, where grass-roots discussions and votings were held, took place in occupied lecture halls.
-Numerous work groups were formed, which were the main organisers of the occupation besides the plenums.
+Numerous work groups were formed, which were the main organizers of the occupation besides the plenums.

 After 22 October, the protests extended to other universities.
 On 23 October, the pre-clinic of the University of Graz was occupied by approximately 50 students.
 On 27 October, facilities at the University of Vienna and the TU Wien, as well as the assembly hall at the University of Klagenfurt and lecture hall 1 at the Johannes Kepler University Linz, were occupied.
 28 October saw the occupation of lecture hall 381 at the University of Salzburg by 300 people after a protest rally.
 Facilities of the University of Innsbruck and the Graz University of Technology were occupied on 29 October 2009.
 Further, parts of the University of Arts Linz were occupied on 3 November.
 In consultation with the rector's office, several vacant rooms at the Türkenwirt-building of the University of Natural Resources and Life Sciences, Vienna, were occupied on 28 October.
 The occupiers’ demands included a transformation of the vacant building into a long called for “students’ house” (“Haus der Studierenden”).